C-rispy/C-rispy/README.md

 # Thierry Mathys
 ## About Me  :whale2:
 Hi!
 I'm Thierry, a mathematics student, with interest in nonlinear optimization, quantum computing, machine learning in dynamical systems and mathematical research in finance.
-I am currently pursuing a BSc at ETH Zurich and have previously completed a Bachelor in Finance and Computer Science from the University of Zurich.
+I am currently pursuing a BSc in mathematics at ETH Zurich and have previously completed a Bachelor in Finance and Computer Science from the University of Zurich.
 I possess solid skills in [value investing and fundamental modelling](https://linkedin.com/in/thierry-mathys-969a0728b), while trying to improve my programming and mathematical modelling skills.

 ## :orange_book: Languages and Tools
 ### Solid knowledge